texastribune/docks/README.md

     4. Merge
 7. Run `./subtree push fork` to push changes up, triggering a new build in the Index

+#### Creating a new image

+Let's say you're making a Docker image for the hot new app: snazzle:

+1. Create the `snazzle` Docker image here:
+    1. `mkdir snazzle`
+    2. `cd snazzle`
+    3. `vi Dockerfile`
+    4. `git commit`
+    5. etc.
+5. Create a new empty repository, let's say it's github.com:texastribune/docker-sputnik.git
+6. Update `subtree` to add it to the REMOTES definition.
+Following the pattern, it would look like: `[snazzle]=github.com:texastribune/docker-snazzle.git`
+7. Add the `snazzle` remote: `./subtree remotes`
+8. Tell git-subtree that the `snazzle` directory is associated with the `snazzle` remote: `./subtree init snazzle`
+9. Push your code to the `snazzle` repo: `./subtree push snazzle`
+10. Continue editing `snazzle` and committing changes
+11. As you're ready, keep pushing changes to `snazzle` with `./subtree push snazzle`
+12. When you're ready to publish to the Docker Registry, add it using the `texastribune/docker-snazzle.git` remote, not the remote for this project.
+13. (Advanced) If you need to maintain two versions of `snazzle`, the easist way is to just treat it as a separate project.
+    1. Checkout the texastribune/docker-snazzle.git remote like you normally would.
+    2. Branch and edit the project from there, instead of this main integration project.

 #### Maintaining multiple branches in a remote